OSGeo/gdal/doc/source/programs/sozip.rst

     Validates a SOZip file.
 Baseline ZIP validation is done in a light way, limited to being able to browse through ZIP records with the InfoZIP-based ZIP reader used by GDAL.
-But validation of the SOZip-specific aspects is done in a more thoroughful way.
+But validation of the SOZip-specific aspects is done in a more thorougful way.

 .. option:: -r
 .. option:: --recurse-paths